 A longer seat time means you’re having to work harder to keep employees’ attention.
 The last thing you want is to turn employees off with scenarios that feel irrelevant to your business or out of touch with your company culture.

 Here at Rethink, we built customization in from the get-go.
-Branding and logos are a given, but you can also swap out scenarios or tweak any of the text in the course to better fit your brand.
+Branding and logos are a given, but you can also customize scenarios, swap out images and videos, or tweak any of the text in the course to better fit your brand.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!